 Starbucks cake pops are the perfect-sized treat any time of the day.
 But next time you have a craving, try homemade scratch cake pops.
 They are fast and easy to make.
 I like to make it a family activity where everyone can create their style!

-I know this post looks complicated, but do not let the length fool you.
+This post looks complicated, but do not let the length fool you.
 I documented 20 different Starbucks cake pops and how they made them.
 With this information, you can recreate your favorites anytime.

 Consistent Size - Aim always to have the cake balls uniform.
 I recommend using a cookie scoop, kitchen scale, or a tablespoon.
 Anything works, as long as the size is consistent and the cake is small enough to stay on a lollipop stick.